BhanuPrakashNani/BhanuPrakashNani/README.md

 * Guinness World Record Holder - Worlds Largest Canvas Painting(Group)

 ### 💼  Things that I worked on:
+* Patient Note Summarization using LLM Agents with Prompt Engineering
+* LLM Fine Tuning with RLHF and RLAIF (PPO Policy Gradient)
 * Market Share Analysis using Machine Learning and SHAP Explainer
 * Predictive Scheduling for Nurses in the Providence Hospital chain
 * PHI De-Identification